alexreardon/limit-once/README.md

 expect(await onced({ shouldThrow: false })).toBe('Call count: 2');
 ```

-If onced async function is `"pending"` when `.clear()` is called, then the promise will be rejected.
+If onced async function is `"pending"` when `.clear()` is called, then the promise(s) that the onced function has returned will be rejected.

 ```ts
 import { onceAsync } from 'limit-once';